Hitsuono/Topophilic/content/blog/tfa_mhr/tfa_mhr.md

 }
 {{< / highlight >}}

 In the structure above, each three consecutive elements of the array `vertices` represent a triangle in the simplicial structure.
-The standard 2-simplex $\Delta^2$ embedded in $\rth$, for example, has `vertices = [(0, 0, 0), (1, 0, 0), (0, 1, 0)]`; the complex formed by two 2-simplices making a square may have `vertices = [(0, 0, 0), (1, 0, 0), (0, 1, 0), (1, 0, 0), (1, 1, 0), (0, 1, 0)]`, with the last three vertices representing the triangle we joined with $\Delta^2$.
+The standard 2-simplex $\Delta^2$ embedded in $\rth$, for example, has `vertices = [(0, 0, 0), (1, 0, 0), (0, 1, 0)]`; the standard quad may have `vertices = [(0, 0, 0), (1, 0, 0), (0, 1, 0), (1, 0, 0), (1, 1, 0), (0, 1, 0)]`.
 Finally, defining `v0 = (0, 0, 0), v1 = (1, 0, 0), v2 = (0, 1, 0), v3 = (0, 0, 1)`, the boundary of the standard 3-simplex  $\Delta^3$  may be given `vertices = [v1, v2, v3, v0, v2, v2, v0, v1, v3, v0, v1, v2]` (this may seem a bit daunting, but note it is just a matter of applying the formula for the boundary we found before).

 For each vertex, we also associate a so-called UV value, which is a vector of dimension 2.
 Points inside the triangle also have UV values, obtained by interpolating using their barycentric coordinates.
-UV maps help us texturing our surface: the $(u,v)$ value of a point in the triangle indicates that it should have the colour of the pixel in position $(u,v)$ inside the texture image.
+UV maps help us texturing our surface: the $(u,v)$ value of a point in the triangle indicates that it should have the color of the pixel in position $(u,v)$ inside the texture image.

-3D SCENES
-But why are meshes used in 3D rendering?
+But why are meshes used in computer graphics?
+In order to answer that, it's neccessary to understand how 3D rendering works.
+The general setup is pretty similar to what we studied with projective spaces above: we have a scene, and, inside it, a point representing our camera/eye position.
+This camera has an associated direction and also a view plane-- generally the plane with $z=1$--, which is to be interpreted as representing the 2D view the camera sees.
+Each point in this plane is associated, in our actual computer image, with a pixel.
+Rendering is the task of associating correct colors to these pixels.

-There are two main methods used to render a 3D scene: **rasterization** and **raytracing**.
-The latter is the most intuitive: in it, for each pixel in the screen you define an infinite ray from the camera passing through the point in the vision plane associated to the pixel.
-Starting from the camera position, you keep "marching" through the ray, with a point further away from the camera at each step, until you reach an object.
+There are two main methods used to actually render a 3D scene: **rasterization** and **raytracing**.
+The latter is the most intuitive: in it, for each pixel in the screen you define an infinite ray beginning from the camera and passing through the point in the vision plane associated to the pixel.
+Starting from the camera position, you keep "marching" through the ray, at each interaction choosing point further away from the camera along the ray.
+You do so until you hit an object in the scene.
 You then return data from this object (like its material, its color etc.), and use that further in your rendering pipeline.

+IMG!!!

-In a GLSL-like pseudo-code, this may be written as follows:
+In a [GLSL](https://en.wikipedia.org/wiki/OpenGL_Shading_Language)-like pseudo-code, this may be written as follows:

 {{< highlight cpp "linenos=table,hl_lines=0,linenostart=1" >}}
 // General raytracing algorithm

 for(pixel in image){
+    //vec3 is a 3D vector
     vec3 direction = rayDirection(pixel);
     vec3 origin = cameraPosition;
     vec3 p = origin; // marching point